Python-templates/sklearn-project-template/README.md

     'SVC':SVC,
 }
   ```
-Majority of algorithms implemented in `SK-learn` library can be directly imported and used.
+Majority of algorithms implemented in `scikit-learn` library can be directly imported and used.
 Some algorithms need a little modification before usage.
 Such an example is Partial least squares (PLS).
 Modification is implemented in `wrappers/wrappers.py`.
 In case you want to implement your own method it can be done as well.
 An example wrapper for Savitzky golay filter is shown in `wrappers/data_transformations.py`.
 Implementation must satisfy standard method calls, eg. fit(), tranform() etc.

 ## Customization